Financial Considerations

 3. Provide respite for siblings.

-“We are heading off to the movies and out for dinner afterwards.
-We would love to pick up Mya’s siblings and take them with us for a special treat so that you can have the time you need to keep Mya more stable and calm, while also giving the other kids a special day.
-Will Friday work for that?
+“We are heading off to the movies and out for dinner afterward.
+We would love to pick up Mya’s siblings and take them with us for a special treat so that you can have the time you need to keep Mya more stable and calm while also giving the other kids a special day.
+Would Friday work for that?

 4. Pay for additional respite.